What you need to know

 - Jetstar Pacific (BL) Airbus A320/A321 - neither concentrators nor cylinders are allowed on board

-- You must complete and then submit a Jetstar Travel Clearance Form at least five business days before you travel to be approved for travel
+- You must complete and then submit a Jetstar Medical Clearance Form at least five business days before you travel to be approved for travel

 - Jetstar Japan (GK) and Jetstar Pacific (BL) cannot make any provision for customers who require oxygen